-The Department of Foreign Affairs and International Trade Canada (Office of Protocol) presents its compliments to Their Excellencies the Heads of Diplomatic Missions and notified Chargés d’affaires, a.i. accredited to Canada and has the honour to clarify certain matters regarding the process of requesting agrément and other formalities relating to the first arrival and final departure of Heads of Mission.
-Missions should also refer to the complementary circular note XDC-2434 of October 24, 2006 regarding the administrative policies and guidelines governing the accreditation of all foreign representatives.
+The Department of Foreign Affairs, Trade and Development (Office of Protocol) presents its compliments to Their Excellencies the Heads of Diplomatic Missions and notified Chargés d’affaires, a.i. accredited to Canada and has the honour to clarify certain matters regarding the process of requesting agrément and other formalities relating to the first arrival and final departure of bilateral Heads of Mission.

-The Department would like to remind that requests for agrément should normally be made in the form of a note addressed to the “Department of Foreign Affairs and International Trade Canada” and hand-delivered to the Chief of Protocol of Canada by the current Head of Mission or Chargé d'affaires, a.i.
+The Department would like to remind that requests for agrément should normally be made in the form of a note addressed to the “Department of Foreign Affairs, Trade and Development” and hand-delivered to the Chief of Protocol of Canada by the current Head of Mission or Chargé d'affaires, a.i.
 In order to protect the confidentiality of the candidacies and the integrity of the process, requests are to be officially made in Ottawa and not at Canadian missions abroad.

 Only non-resident Heads of Mission or Chargés d’affaires a.i. are instructed to hand deliver the request to the Head of Mission, or the Deputy, at the nearest Canadian diplomatic mission, ie: Washington or New York.
 Where such a visit would prove impossible for a non-resident Head of Mission or Chargé d’affaires a.i. because a Canadian diplomatic mission is not located in his/her territory, the note may be delivered to the Office of Protocol.
 Please note that the Head of Mission candidate cannot present the note requesting his or her own agrément.